Discover the Power of Northern Berries

 1 - 2 m high shrub | Flowers in May | Bears fruit in September | 2 kg of fruit/plant

-Native of Québec: North American Indians have been eating them for years to heal themselves.
+Native of Quebec: Indigenous peoples of North America have been eating them for centuries for their medicinal properties.
 The fruits are the same size as black currants and its crown is bumpy, like that of Red Delicious apples, which is why the Germans call it the “apple berry”.

 Chokeberries are rich in vitamin C, in folic acid and in antioxidants.
 The edible variety, Aronia melanocarpa, is black on the outside and red on the inside.
 Its flavour is often compared to that of the black currant and is astringent when the berry is eaten raw.